• Menu

 This not only makes it the largest contemporary art gallery in Western Canada, but a significant repository for local artists.
 Visiting the larger touring exhibitions is one of the best things to do in Vancouver.

 It’s most famous for housing the largest collection of paintings from British Columbia artist Emily Carr.
-This famed post-impressionist painter blended her English colonial roots with a deep appreciation for the provinces indigenous community.

-The museums central Robson Square location makes it an easy stop for visitors staying in downtown Vancouver.
+The museum’s central Robson Square location makes it an easy stop for visitors staying in downtown Vancouver.

 Insider’s Tip: Visitors can get in by donation (without a price or cost of admission) every Tuesday between 5 and 9 p.m.